rajdeepsaha2003/NIH_Image_Labeller/README.md

 git add .

-git commit -m "Deploy GE Healthcare × BeesLab YOLO Labeler v1.0"
+git commit -m "Updated as in the requirements from the meeting"